isomerpages/singapore-customs-old/_temporary-import-scheme-2/01g-approved-wine-event.md

 Duty exemption and GST relief are granted to exhibitors who import wine for sampling purposes at approved events.

-# Approved Wine Event

-Duty exemption and GST relief are granted to exhibitors who import wine for sampling purposes at approved events.

 ### Qualifying Criteria

    -   The wine imports must be used at events approved under the [Business Events in Singapore (BEiS) scheme](https://www.visitsingapore.com/mice/en/plan-your-event/event-assistance-schemes/beis/overview/) administered by the Singapore Tourism Board.